-- 4.15 The minimum target to be adopted by Mansfield district is the Scenario 2 labour demand: D2N2 LEP policy-on job growth requirement resulting in 42 ha of industrial space (B1c/B2 and B8 use classes), and 26,100 sq.m. of office space (B1a/b).
-Note this requirement includes the following buffers. - 4.16 An allowance to replace loss of employment space, based on past rates of losses.
-It is not necessary to replace all land likely to be lost as some losses undoubtedly arise from the restructuring of the local economy but new floorspace will be required for declining sectors.
-In Mansfield district the replacement factor has been adjusted to take account of previous losses and is around 0.68Ha of industrial land and 428 sqm of office space per annum this equates to 8560sqm of office floorspace and 13.6 Ha of industrial land for the plan period.
+- 4.15 The minimum target to be adopted by Mansfield district is the Scenario 2 labour demand: D2N2 LEP policy-on job growth requirement resulting in 42 ha of industrial space (B1c/B2 and B8 use classes), and 26,100 sq.m of office space (B1a/b).
+Note this requirement includes the following buffers. - 4.16 It is not necessary to replace all land likely to be lost as some losses undoubtedly arise from the restructuring of the local economy but new floorspace will be required for declining sectors.
+In Mansfield district the replacement factor has been adjusted to take account of previous losses and is around 0.68Ha of industrial land and 428sq.m of office space per annum this equates to 8560sq.m of office floorspace and 13.6 Ha of industrial land for the plan period.

-4.17 This 'policy on' scenario requirement is close to the Experian and Labour Supply scenario requirements, but less than the sensitive testing of past completions.
+- 4.17 This 'policy-on' scenario requirement is close to the Experian and Labour Supply scenario requirements, but less than the sensitive testing of past completions.
 There was a note of caution in adopting the past completions rate included in the ELFS 2015.
-However, acknowledging the difference between past completions and the policy on scenario, the requirement rate is set as a minimum 'target' and does not preclude suitable sites from coming forward.
+However, acknowledging the difference between past completions and the policy-on scenario, the requirement rate is set as a minimum 'target' and does not preclude suitable sites from coming forward. - 4.18 The ELFS 2015 studies final requirements for employment for office space and employment land and office floorspace are for the period 2011 to 2033, however the Local Plan period is between 2013 and 2033, we have therefore prorated the employment land requirement for the plan period and the new requirement would be 23,727 sq.m for b1a/b office use and 38 ha for B1c/B2 and B8 uses. - 4.19 The ELFS study identified the requirements for offices on the basis of floor area insquare meters.
+This reflected that different areas are likely to have different plot coverage.
+For Mansfield offices are likely to be two or three storeys and a site coverage of 40% and there is therefore the following office land requirement: